kleinbottle/swanlotus/content/blogs/how-are-numbers-built/how-are-numbers-built.md

 \end{aligned}
 $${#eq:full}

 You will agree that this form---more easily written by hand than typed---is a little cumbersome.
 So, the convention for writing a continued fraction is to enclose the quotients and remainders in square brackets and express it as $[30; 1, 2, 1, 1, 1, 9]$, with a semi-colon after the integer part, and commas separating the other digits.
+Note that we have exact equality:
+$$
-Note that we have exact equality: $\frac{3257}{106} = [30; 1, 2, 1, 1, 1, 9]$.
-We conclude that---apart from a decimal representation---a number may be expressed, by the terms of a continued fraction.
-We assert equally validly in all cases that:
+\tfrac{3257}{106} = [30; 1, 2, 1, 1, 1, 9].
+$$ We conclude that---in addition to a decimal representation---a number may be expressed as a continued fraction.
+We assert the equality below:
 $$
 \tfrac{3257}{106} = 30 \tfrac{77}{106} = 30.\overline{72641509433962} = [30; 1, 2, 1, 1, 1, 9].
 $$ Note that the decimal expansion is recurring with a period [@period] of $13$ digits, whereas, the continued fraction expansion terminates.